TiWa007/REST-APIs-for-game-match/README.md

 #### Unit testing

-- The controller classes was tested with Spring Boot and ``@WebMvcTest``
+- The controller classes were tested with Spring Boot and ``@WebMvcTest``
-- In the data access layer, JPA Queries of the repository classes was tested with Spring Boot and ``@DataJpaTest``
+- In the data access layer, JPA Queries of the repository classes were tested with Spring Boot and ``@DataJpaTest``
 - Integration Tests with ``@SpringBootTest``

 The following image shows the coverage of the unit testing.
 The method and line coverage are above 85%.